polterguy/phosphorusfive/core/p5.core/README.md

 exists a (dynamic) handler for the specified event.
 If it does, it raises that dynamic event, as a piece of lambda object.

+## Additional helper classes

+The "Utilities" class contains some additional helper methods and/or classes, which helps your out, when creating your Active Events.
+Among other things, it contains a "Convert" method, which will use the internal conversion Active Events, often declared in p5.types, to convert back and forth between object and string representation, vice versa.
+If you have an object, and you wish to make sure it becomes a string, you should use this method.

+In addition, it is a general design pattern, that most "get" Active Events should delete their original arguments.
+This is easily achieved, using the class "Utilities.ArgsRemover" class, which iimplements IDisposable, which cleans up arguments from a node when being disposed.

 ## More examples

 If you check out the project called "p5.active-event-sample", then it illustrates an example of a